Nikara4/JS-code-excercises/README.md

 ---
 > ### 12.
 One-armed bandit
 The game is a practice exercise after Object Oriented Programming course.
+The player places a bid from 1 to 100 and checks if the game was won.
+Win is when all three colours are the same or different from each other.

 [live preview](https://codepen.io/nikara4/pen/GREYwWr)